ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 Connection) software to access a graphical user interface (GUI).

 **Note:** Non-Storm users could follow these steps from any terminal or command-line where Secure Shell (SSH) is installed.
-The main reasons I decided to run these test from Storm server are:
+The main reasons behind running these tests from Storm server are:

 1. Photoscan license available in Storm
 2. X-Window configuration is already set for all users in Storm.
 3. Other software (e.g. SSH tools, Cisco VPN) already available for every user in Storm (ssh,ssh-keygen, ssh-copy-id, sshfs,etc.).

-Screencasts are included in this guide to support users that are not familiarized with some of the concepts mentioned.
+Screen casts are included in this guide to support users that are not familiarized with some of the concepts mentioned.

 ### 1. Requirements